InfinityBotList/grevolt/README.md

 ## Credits

-- https://github.com/sentinelb51/revoltgo for some models (embeds)
+- https://github.com/sentinelb51/revoltgo for some models (embeds), utilities (merge), and inspirations (permissions; they're beautiful, aren't they?)

 **Heavy work in progress**